 Can you use Canon mirrorless lenses on Canon DSLRs?

 No. Canon RF mirrorless lenses cannot be adapted to work with EF-mount DSLRs.
 While it’s possible to adapt EF DSLR lenses to RF mirrorless cameras via Canon’s EF-EOS R adapter, there is currently no adapter that flows the other way, and there is unlikely to be one.
-Making such an adapter would be technologically challenging due to the RF-mount’s shorter flange distance and wider throat.
+Making such an adapter would be technologically challenging due to the RF-mount’s shorter flange distance and wider throat, and Canon has little incentive to do so when it is aiming to move photographers over to its mirrorless system.

 Which Canon DSLRs are full-frame?